danielbodnar/awesome-stars/README.md

 - [mitre/caldera](https://github.com/mitre/caldera) - Automated Adversary Emulation Platform
 - [fabacab/awesome-cybersecurity-blueteam](https://github.com/fabacab/awesome-cybersecurity-blueteam) - :computer:🛡️ A curated collection of awesome resources, tools, and other shiny things for cybersecurity blue teams.
 - [ihebski/DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet) - One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password 🛡️
-- [Athena-OS/athena](https://github.com/Athena-OS/athena) - Athena OS is a Arch-based distro focused on Cybersecurity.
+- [Athena-OS/athena](https://github.com/Athena-OS/athena) - Athena OS is a Arch/Nix-based distro focused on Cybersecurity.
 Learn, practice and enjoy with any hacking tool!
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2024
 - [Yamato-Security/hayabusa](https://github.com/Yamato-Security/hayabusa) - Hayabusa (隼) is a sigma-based threat hunting and fast forensics timeline generator for Windows event logs.
 - [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 Browse the web from a browser you run on a server, rather than on your local device.
 Lightweight virtual browser.
 For security, privacy and more!
 By https://github.com/dosyago